 Searching for a job can be one of the most frustrating, challenging things you’ll ever experience.
-Whether you’re looking to make a career change, you’re straight out of college or anywhere in between, the job search brings about the same headaches for all of us.
+Whether you’re looking to make a career change, you’re straight out of college, or anywhere in between, the job search brings about the same headaches for all of us.

-Websites like Glassdoor and Monster.com can certainly be helpful tools in your job search, but it’s important to look beyond the jobs listed online.
+Websites like Glassdoor and Monster.com can certainly be helpful tools for your job search, but it’s important to look beyond the jobs listed online.
 The large majority of job postings are not available online, which adds an extra level of complexity to your job search.

-Take the time to thoroughly read through the job description of each application and make note of the all the keywords that stand out.
+Take the time to thoroughly read the job description of each application and make note of all the keywords that stand out.
 Applicant Tracking Systems (ATS) allow employers to eliminate resumes that don’t match up with the job description, so be sure to take the time to bolster your resume to include the keywords listed in the requirements and other sections of the job posting.

 Social media offers an excellent platform for you to tell employers more about who you are and why they should hire you.
-Sites like LinkedIn allow you to create a sort of interactive resume by creating an engaging profile, posting your work, publishing articles and networking with other professionals and recruiters.
+Sites like LinkedIn allow you to create a sort of interactive resume by creating an engaging profile, posting your work, publishing articles, and networking with other professionals and recruiters.

-Sites like Facebook, Instagram and Twitter, as well as others, have a ton of job search value, too.
-These sites allow you to present your expertise, as well as your personality.
+Sites like Facebook, Instagram, and Twitter, as well as others, have a ton of job-search value, too.
+These sites allow you to present your expertise as well as your personality.
 Employers want to know more about you than just your work experience.
 By visiting your social media profiles, employers can learn a lot about a candidate, so make sure you represent yourself appropriately across all channels on which you’re active.

 There are definitely negative repercussions for not representing yourself appropriately on social media.
 No matter how amazing your professional background might appear, if employers find something that doesn’t jive with their organization on one or more of your social media channels, they’ll likely move onto the next job candidate.

-If one of your contacts happens to be in with the hiring manager for a position you’re targeting, and you’ve developed your relationship properly, they’ll likely be more than happy to vouch for you.
+This is why it’s so important to continue to grow and maintain your network.
+Never pass up a chance to help someone else develop professionally because you never know where they’ll end up and whose ear they’ll have.
+If one of your contacts happens to be connected with the hiring manager for a position you’re targeting and you’ve developed your relationship properly, they’ll likely be more than happy to vouch for you.
 That positive referral could be the difference in whether or not you land the job.

-By paying attention to job search statistics like these, you can more readily prepare yourself for success and make the job search just a little bit easier.
-The insights contained within these statistics give you a blueprint for how to position yourself to stand out more prominently among the job search noise.
+By paying attention to job-search statistics like these, you can more readily prepare yourself for success and make the job search just a little bit easier.
+The insights contained within these statistics give you a blueprint for how to position yourself to stand out more prominently among the job-search noise.